Kimberly Pressler: Television

-Within a month of completing her reign as Miss USA, Ms. Pressler was hired by MTV Network's "Senseless Acts of Video" where she not only hosted, but performed stunts for three seasons while she was part of the wildly popular show.
-During her two years with MTV Networks, she also hosted numerous other shows including TRL, "Fast and Famous" and "Becoming".
+Within a month of completing her reign as Miss USA, Ms. Pressler was hired by MTV Network's "Senseless Acts of Video" where she hosted and performed stunts for three seasons.
+During her two years with MTV Networks, she also hosted numerous other shows, including TRL, "Fast and Famous" and "Becoming".
 Kimberly was hired by NBC to host "Adrenaline X", an hour long series about extreme sports.
 Since that time the series has been syndicated worldwide.

 From 2004 to 2006 Kimberly hosted and pit reported for both the "WPSA ATV Championships" on ESPN as well as the "WPSA Snowcross Championships" on the SPEED Channel.
 In addition, Kimberly was the pit reporter/host for the "Red Bull X Fighters" world tour for three seasons (2006–08).
 She traveled throughout the world hosting the LIVE freestyle motocross competition that routinely brought in crowds of 40,000 fans.

 In 2007, Pressler was heard reporting for the Summer X Games XIII for ESPN and ABC.
 In 2008, Kimberly had the honor of being the only female pit reporter to participate in all three X Games competitions held in the United States that year, beginning with the "Winter X Games" in Aspen, Colorado, "NAVY Moto X Championships" in San Diego, California and again for the "Summer X Games" in Los Angeles.
 Kimberly can even be seen reporting in ESPN's theatrically released movie X GAMES 3D.
 Kimberly reported for X Games until the end of 2008, before departing on maternity leave.